 Americans abusing benzodiazepines often mix them with other drugs like cocaine, opioids, methamphetamine or alcohol to enhance or decrease the effects of each substance; this is known as polysubstance abuse and it can quickly result in polysubstance dependence, which is basically when you become so used to the elation you get from one or more drugs that you become addicted to all of them.

 Some people might even mix Restoril with other depressants such as heroin, alcohol or prescription opioids to increase the euphoria.
-Some use it in an attempt wean off of opioid drugs to avoid anxiety, insomnia and other withdrawal symptoms.
+Some use it in an attempt to wean off of opioid drugs to avoid anxiety, insomnia, and other withdrawal symptoms.